 112 Prince William St.

 NBSPCA Pet Establishment License # 0086

-Cat of the week - only $50!
-Ready to go!
+Cat of the Week!
+Can be adopted this week for only $50!

 THINKING OF GETTING A DOG?